Future-Secure-AI/microsoft-graph/README.md

 Note that this is a THIRD PARTY library and not associated with Microsoft.

-## Breaking changes
-### v2.0.0
-* Contextual authentication.
-Authentication details are no longer automatically loaded from envs.
-You need to call `const contextRef = register(tenantId, clientId, clientSecret, httpProxy);`
-* References are created with new funcs.
-Like `createSiteRef`.

 ## Usage
 Install the NPM package `npm i microsoft-graph`, then: